Dotsero, Colorado: History

-Denver and Rio Grande Western Railroad

-Dotsero was an important railroad junction point for the Denver and Rio Grande Western Railroad's Denver to Salt Lake City line.
-Originally the line passed through Dotsero following the Eagle River towards Tennessee Pass and through the Royal Gorge of the Arkansas River en route to Pueblo, Colorado before turning north towards Denver.
+Dotsero is an important railroad junction point on the Central Corridor of the Union Pacific Railroad (formerly Denver and Rio Grande Western Railroad until 1992), on its Denver to Salt Lake City line.
+The railroad, built in 1881 by the then narrow gauge Denver & Rio Grande, was en route westward from Pueblo, Colorado through the Royal Gorge of the Arkansas River and over Tennessee Pass, passing through the site of Dotsero and onward to Grand Junction.

 Through the years, efforts were made to have a more direct connection between Denver and Salt Lake that did not require detouring through Pueblo.
 The Denver and Salt Lake Railroad (D&SL) built a line west from Denver and entered the Colorado River canyon near Bond, Colorado, about 40 mi Northeast of Dotsero.
 The D&SL was never finished as a separate route to Salt Lake City; however, it was eventually acquired by the D&RGW, who built a connection between Dotsero and Orestod (Dotsero spelled backwards) near Bond.
 This connection, commonly known as the Dotsero Cutoff, was completed on June 15, 1934 and finally provided Denver with a direct link to Salt Lake City, making Dotsero the junction between the old and new routes to Denver.
 After completion the old route over Tennessee pass remained in use as a secondary route, but has been dormant since 1997.

-Ferdinand Hayden published an extensive survey of central and southwest Colorado in 1877, and used the location of the town of Dotsero as his "Dot Zero" (reference point) for his survey maps.
 The Dotsero, Colorado, post office operated from June 29, 1883, until February 29, 1948.
 The Gypsum, Colorado, post office (ZIP code 81637) now serves the area.
 The Dotsero station existed from the construction of the standard gauge railroad line to Glenwood Springs in the 1890s.

+Etymology

+Ferdinand Hayden published an extensive survey of central and southwest Colorado in 1877, and used the location of the town of Dotsero as his "Dot Zero" (reference point) for his survey maps.